 Grainger's Business Conduct Guidelines are available by logging on to grainger.com, clicking on the “Investor Relations” link at the bottom of the page, and accessing Corporate Governance.
 Customer agrees to refrain from taking any action that may cause a Grainger employee to violate the Business Conduct Guidelines.
 Customer should report any alleged violations by logging onto https://secure.ethicspoint.com/domain/media/en/gui/58157/index.html or calling the Grainger Toll-Free Hotline at (888)873-3731.

 Grainger may procure product not available through Grainger catalogs or available on grainger.com for a Customer from the manufacturer or other sources ("Sourced Product(s)").
-Sourced Product is priced according to current market conditions on a per order basis, and is shipped F.O.B. origin with freight and handling fee paid by Grainger and charged to Customer.
-A RGA (Returned Goods Authorization) must be issued by Seller prior to returning Sourced Products.
+Sourced Product is priced according to current market conditions on a per order basis, and is shipped F.O.B. origin with all freight and handling fees paid by Grainger and charged to Customer.
+A RGA (Returned Goods Authorization) must be issued by Grainger prior to returning Sourced Products.
 A restocking fee and other charges may apply for any returned Sourced Product.
 No cancellations, refunds or credits are allowed for Sourced Products sold on a "FINAL SALE" basis.
 THE PRODUCT WARRANTY PROVIDED BY THE MANUFACTURER AND/OR SUPPLIER OF THE SOURCED PRODUCT WILL BE CUSTOMER'S SOLE REMEDY.
 GRAINGER'S LIMITED WARRANTY TERMS INCLUDED IN THESE TERMS AND CONDITIONS DO NOT APPLY TO SOURCED PRODUCTS.

 7. Custom Product.